 Most important to the Phase II program was the identification of a second style of mineralization in, and at the contact with, the Ordivician basement pelites and sandstone schists.
 This "Pirquitas-style" mineralization is characterized by silver, lead and zinc in structures and breccias within the basement schists, occurring beneath the volcanic hosts.
 At Silver Standard's nearby Pirquitas deposit silver mineralization is hosted entirely within the basement schists. (www.silverstandard.com).
-The definition of these large Pirquitas-style feeder zones beneath the Silver Mantos and Socavon del Diablo zones suggest the potential to further expand the project.
-Hole CGA-77 is an example of a hole that targeted the feeder zone, and which intercepted 108 metres grading 125g/t silver and 1.3% lead from 75 to 183 metres depth.
-This included three higher grade intersections, including 3 metres of 712 g/t silver and 7.7% lead.
-(See April 11th, 2013 news release.)
+The definition of these large Pirquitas-style feeder zones beneath the Silver Mantos and Socavon del Diablo zones suggests the potential to further expand the project.

-Table 3.
+Table 1.
 Phase II Drill Highlights (See news releases for full data tables)